fossas/fossa-cli/HACKING.md

 You can run `make fmt` to run the formatter on the entire codebase, or `make check-fmt` to dry-run the formatter.

-`make check-fmt` is run in CI, so any formatting errors will revent merging.
+`make fmt` is run in CI, any formatting errors will prevent merging.

 ## Docs